Dharun235/RA_2025/Documentation of work.md

 - Need to find way to make the entire game more faster.
 - Ensure the number of rounds is 10.
 ---

+# **10/06/2025**
+- Worked from 13 - 17.
+- Solved problems before.
+- Had to make the reaction for results come in thinking page.
+- Had to make the delay after invest page to reduce when using gpt.
+- Had to make the unified gpt instead of creating and deleting threads.
+---